Print Page

 3. It can undo some of breastfeeding’s benefits.

 While giving your baby a little formula will certainly not ruin him, it may completely change – for many weeks or more — the healthy balance of beneficial gut flora that breastfeeding achieves in your baby.
 The healthy bacteria and infection-fighters contained in your colostrum and milk are responsible for jump-starting your baby’s immune system and protecting him from common infections like strep, staph, e.coli, rotovirus, etc. (Hanson, 2004).
-This doesn’t mean you should panic, or feel guilty, if you have had to supplement or your baby has been given formula against your wishes . . . sometimes with all the booby traps, supplementation is necessary.
-It does give you extra motivation to get the excellent help you need (see the resources below) so you can get your baby on the breastfeeding track again, if possible.
-If you have a professionally diagnosed (by an IBCLC) case of low milk supply and will need to continue supplementing, it gives you extra motivation to ask for better access to donor milk, and safer, better standards for infant formula–formula still gets recalled from time to time, and supplementing and formula-feeding moms need better information on safe and proper preparation.
-Lastly, it gives all of us motivation to fight the barriers that cause moms to have unnecessary difficulty breastfeeding!
+This doesn’t mean you should panic, or feel guilty, if you have had to supplement or your baby has been given formula against your wishes . . . sometimes, especially considering all the booby traps, supplementation is necessary!
+We believe that ALL mothers do the best they can, given their particular situation and circumstances and that the focus needs to be on putting more pressure on the booby traps, not moms!
+The silver lining: If you were booby-trapped into supplementing early, it may strengthen your resolve to get the excellent help you need (see the resources below) so you can get your baby on the breastfeeding track again, if possible, and it may buy you time until you can see an IBCLC and address any issues.
+If, on the other hand you have a professionally diagnosed (by an IBCLC) case of low milk supply or another reason why your breastmilk alone is not sufficient for your baby, we hope that knowing the truth about formula supplementing will motivate the masses to demand better, more affordable access to donor milk, and safer, better standards for infant formula-formula is still gets recalled from time to time, and supplementing and formula-feeding moms need better information on safe and proper preparation.
+Lastly, it gives all of us motivation to fight the barriers that Booby-Trap moms in the first place and cause moms to have unnecessary difficulty breastfeeding!

 © 2008 Best for Babes, LLC, All Rights Reserved.